Jerusalem artichoke: Biological characteristics

 Its rapid growth and its ability to reproduce from buried rhizomes and tubers facilitates the Jerusalem artichoke's uncontrolled spread.
 The vegetative propagules can be transported via rivers and water streams and begin a new population on riverbanks.
 Dispersal by animal is also possible, as animals feed on tubers and rhizomes and excrete the propagules in new areas.
 With humans' cultivation, there is also a risk of the plant's unintended escape into the wild.
 It can also be propagated by seed.
 Its relatively long flower period enables the Jerusalem artichoke to increase its reproductive potential.

 Origins and distribution

-Originated in North America the Jerusalem artichoke can now be found in several countries in North and South America, Europe, Asia, and Australia.
+Originating in North America, the Jerusalem artichoke can now be found in several countries in North and South America, Europe, Asia, and Australia.
 In Central Europe it is one of the most expanding invasive plant species.
 It can grow in many geo-climatic regions and different types of soils.
 However, Jerusalem artichoke prefers moist habitats and seems to be less tolerant of dry conditions.